 where $\Sigma_i$ are minimal surfaces, which intersect only at $M$ and $\partial \a{\Sigma_i}=\a{\Gamma_0^0}-\a{\Gamma_i^1}$.
-The minimal surface $\Sigma_i$ is smooth away from $M$ and attaches smoothly to $\Gamma_0^0$ and $\Gamma_i^1$. \end{resultado} The assumptions made will not be restrictive since the theorems above are more than enough for the desired applications.
-The regularity theory with higher multiplicity, given that we have a decomposition theorem is equivalent to the regularity theory when $N^0=1$, $N^1=1$, $Q^0=Q^1=Q$.
-It would be reasonable to expect the same regularity theory that we have in \cite{ianreinaldo2024regularity} for this setting using the same methods.
-One could expect that assuming the same smoothness of the boundary which allows us to do \cite{ianreinaldo2024regularity}, the singular set for $T$ at $M$ should be a $\HH^{m-3}$ rectifiable set.
+The minimal surface $\Sigma_i$ is smooth away from $M$ and attaches smoothly to $\Gamma_0^0$ and $\Gamma_i^1$. \end{resultado} These assumptions are not restrictive, as the theorems above suffice for our applications.
+Given that we have a decomposition theorem, the regularity theory with higher multiplicity is equivalent to the case when $N^0=1$, $N^1=1$, $Q^0=Q^1=Q$.
+It would be reasonable to expect the same type of regularity theory we developed in \cite{ianreinaldo2024regularity} to apply for this setting, using the same methods.
+Assuming the same boundary and ambient manifold smoothness which allows us to run the regularity theory in \cite{ianreinaldo2024regularity}, one would expect the singular set of $T$ along $M$ to be $\HH^{m-3}$ rectifiable.